splunk/docker-logging-plugin/README.md

 make && make enable
 ```

-This command will pull the docker image and build the new docker image and extract the plugin.
+This command will pull the docker image and build the splunk-driver in this docker container and then create the plugin from this container by extracting the rootfs and config.json in the folder plugin and finally the folder plugin will be converted to a docker plugin.

 ### Running a docker image